- You are here:

 2 people found this review helpful.

-This tiny and little-known park in western Kenya is not likely to be of interest to mainstream tourists.
-But for more experienced wildlife enthusiasts, it offers the opportunity to see several rare creatures.
-Foremost among these is the elusive sitatunga, a rare marsh-dwelling antelope easily seen from one of several viewing platforms overlooking the swamp.
-It is also the one place in East Africa where I’ve seen the ultra-localised de Brazza’s monkey, and my most recent visit also yielded a short view of a Cape clawless otter.
-The birding is a treat: our list on our most recent visit included grey crowned crane, black sparrowhawk, the stunning Ross’s turaco, and two real rarities in the form of yellow-billed barbet and grey-winged robin-chat.
-As a bonus, we went the entire day without seeing another tourist on the network of walking trails.
+This tiny and little-known park in western Kenya is unlikely to be of interest to mainstream tourists.
+But for more experienced wildlife enthusiasts, it offers the opportunity to see several exciting rarities.
+Foremost among these is the elusive sitatunga, a marsh-dwelling antelope that’s easily observed from one of several viewing platforms overlooking the swamp.
+Saiwa is also the best place in East Africa to look for the ultra-localised de Brazza’s monkey, which I’ve seen on two previous visits (a troop often visits the campsite in the late afternoon).
+The birding is a treat: likely highlights include grey crowned crane, black sparrowhawk, broad-billed roller, blue-headed coucal, double-toothed barbet, the stunning Ross’s turaco, and two real rarities in the form of yellow-billed barbet and grey-winged robin-chat.
+As a bonus, you might go an entire day here without seeing another tourist on the network of walking trails.
 A low-key gem!

 Stuart is a travel writer and author of numerous Lonely Planet guidebooks, including 'Kenya', 'Rwanda' and 'Tanzania'.